May – August 2019

 - You have 2 friends coming over for lunch soon.
 You already bought the ingredients you will need for your Quick Tuna Tacos recipe that you saved yesterday.
 How would you start interacting with Chefy.
 [GetRecipeInstructions = cooking activity]

 To organise my recordings, I used affinity mapping and a Rainbow Spreadsheet.
-To rate the severity of the usability problems I found, I organised my findings with the help of the Severity Ratings Scale and divided them into 4 categories: Catastrophe: imperative to fix; Major problem: important to fix; Minor problem: important to fix but low priority; Cosmetic: if time allows, it can could be fixed:
+I used the Severity Ratings Scale to rate the severity of the usability problems I found.
+Then, I grouped my findings into 4 categories:

 The following changes were scheduled to be introduced into the system: